docutils/docutils/sandbox/paultremblay/docs/rst/howto.rst

 * font-style
 * color (for the color of the text)
 * backgroud-color
-* left-indent [have to create this short form]
+* left-indent
-* right-indent [have to create this short form]
+* right-indent
-* border (for the boders around the block) [have to create this short form]
+* border (for the boders around the block)
 * line-spacing (for double space, for exampe)
-* alignment [have to creat his short form]
+* alignment
-* keep-with-next (to keep the block with the next block, to avoid widows and orphans)
+* keep-with-next (to keep the block from ending a page)
-* keep-with-previous (to keep the block with the previous block, to avoid widows and orphans)
+* keep-with-previous (to keep the block from starting a new page)
-* keep-together (to prevent a block form splitting across a page)
+* keep-on-same-page (to prevent a block form splitting across a page)
-* break-after (to create page breaks) [have to create short form]
+* page-break-before (to create page breaks)
-* break-before (to create page breaks) [have to create short form]
+* page-break-after (to create page breaks)

 These properties are the most commonly used and have an easy-to-remember, short name.
 In addition, one can use any of the valid FO properties, which can